0LNetworkCommunity/libra-legacy-v6/.github/ISSUE_TEMPLATE/documentation_bug_report.md

 # 🐛 Bug

-If you're looking to report an issue with the Libra Core project go to https://github.com/libra/libra
+If you're looking to report an issue with the Diem Core project go to https://github.com/diem/diem

 <!-- A clear and concise description of what the bug is.

-If you've uncovered a security issue, please email security@libra.org -->
+If you've uncovered a security issue, please email security@diem.org -->

 ## Steps to reproduce